Track LA's progress

 2025 Los Angeles Fires

-LA's recovery is Governor Newsom's top priority.
-See all state actions to support recovery and rebuilding on the Governor's website.
+LA’s recovery is Governor Newsom’s top priority.
+See all state actions to support recovery and rebuilding on the Governor’s website(external link).

 People helped